SergioCoboLopez/ELN_Sergio/docs/may_23/week_4.md

 1. Applied math researcher: Strogatz, Alan Perelson
 2. Theoretical biologists (Eco/Evo): Hastings, Weitz (?), Bruce Levin, Koonin (collaborators of him that do models)
 3. Theoretical Biophysicist: Scheffer, Ricard Sole, Turchin, Jordi Bascompte, Rob Phillips.

+## May 23

+I am going to assess the things I should do about the paper and the abstracts for the conferences.
+I will start taking notes on the draft from yesterday.
+Then I should read the papers Toni sent me.
+And I should reserve some time for the abstracts.

+Text:
+Introduction, 1st paragraph -  remove sentence - done
+At the end of the first paragraph I have confusing notes and I don't know exactly what I am supposed to correct.
+I think several things:
+1. Toni suggested one of the sentences should go to the third paragraph.
+2. He said it would be better to highlight simply that it is very difficult to study transient dynamics because of a number of reasons.
+3. He also suggested this could be an opportunity to introduce keywords (tipping points, for instance) and references (probably new ones).
+4. He mentioned that the first sentence of the second paragraph could go at the end of the first paragraph. - done

+Introduction 2nd paragraph
+References to complement Strogatz (fast-slow dynamics)

+Introduction, 3rd paragraph
+1. Remove some first person
+2. Try first sentence from the first paragraph.
+3. A few typos or changes in sentences.
+4. Remove Turchin reference - done

+Change active or activated instead of 'relevant'

+Results
+Add titles for subsections
+1st section
+    Discuss the figure in the first place
+    Change equations in deduction
+    Change discussion about processes being active or not Discuss errors and orders (I don't know how) Clarify that you are staying on first order

+change X%

+I am going to look at the first reference now.
+What should I specifically look for here?
+1. Keywords
+2. Other approaches?
+3. References

+Idea: Take the first part of the sentence to the third paragraph and leave the rest as it is for now.

+First paper to read:
+1st paragraph: Regime shifts happen when a tipping point is passed.
+It is important to predict them because they have serious consequences.
+2nd paragraph: There are statistical methods to identify regime shifts (his thesis).
+Autocorrelations in time series.
+3rd paragraph: He did a field experiment manipulating lake ecosystems to see if they could identify tipping points.
+4th paragraph: Description of the system (competitive trophic triangle) 5th paragraph: Description of the experiment (control and experimental lake, addition of predators) 6th paragraph: They detected warning signals of tipping point (novelty) 7th paragraph: The novelty was the use of heteroskadasticity

+They did find a tool to predict regime shifts.
+And that is important and should be credited.
+Do I want to know what heteroskadasticity means in some detail?
+Maybe but not know.

+From what I read today, I get the conclusion that there is at least one tool to predict transient dynamics or regime shifts at least.
+This tool is based on statistical analysis of time series, particularly something called Heteroscedasticity.
+How would our method solve that?
+The method would assess (a priori) all the processes present in the system and it could determine whether processes are active or not and in which order they are.
+Identifying the critical concentration, it could predict the tipping point.
+Also, it would not rely on statistical analyses.

+Tomorrow:

+-Fix Figure 1

+-1st section
+    Discuss the figure in the first place
+    Change equations in deduction
+    Change discussion about processes being active or not Discuss errors and orders (I don't know how) Clarify that you are staying on first order

+-change X%

+Other things about the introduction:
+      Refine what you introduced today:
+      	     Toni said it would be better to highlight simply that it is very difficult to study transient dynamics because of a number of reasons.
+	     He also suggested this could be an opportunity to introduce keywords (tipping points, for instance) and references (probably new ones).

+Read other papers

+## May 24

+**M** Meeting with Jenna

+**M** Meeting with Toni Valles
+Put review in references
+Look at the code
+Look at papers that cite the paper we discussed today.

+## May 25
+I am going to start doing some of the literature review that Toni was telling me.
+My goal should be to take a look at the second paper in the list and see if there are any alternative methods they show and how I could assess them within our own method.

+**R** Alternative methods for transient dynamics https://doi.org/10.1093/icesjms/fsaa056

+In the abstract they define regime shifts not very specifically: (periods of rapid change punctuating longer periods of lower variability)
+They apply their work to fisheries.
+They use regression models (statistics) applied to three quantities: among-species mean rate of change, mean per-capita rate of change, and standard deviation of percapita rate of change